-Implied Equity Value Range of Cnova Brazil (millions) €203 - 214 (Mid-point: €209)
+Implied Equity Value Range of Cnova Brazil

+(in € millions) (in US\$ millions)

+203 - 214 (Mid-point: 209) 225 - 237 (Mid-point: 232)

 For purposes of its analysis of the selected companies, BNP Paribas used estimates of sales based on publicly available financial data, including broker reports.
 For purposes of its analysis of Cnova Brazil, BNP Paribas used estimates of sales based on the Cnova business plan and the extrapolation period.